-- Agility the loose coupling and increased modularity of microservices has enabled independent and quicker modification and deployment without affecting other components (microservices) of a microservices-based application. - Scalability because of the characteristics of the microservices, they can be independently scaled. - Usability the use of well-defined Application Programming Interface (APIs) makes integration or onboarding of various microservices easier. - Availability of tools increasing availability of automation tools facilitate error-free configuration and deployment.
+- Agility The loose coupling and increased modularity of microservices have enabled independent and quicker modification and deployment without affecting other components (microservices) of a microservices-based application. - Scalability The characteristics of the microservices allow them to be independently scaled. - Usability The use of well-defined application programming interfaces (APIs) makes integration or onboarding of various microservices easier. - Availability of tools The increasing availability of automation tools facilitate error-free configuration and deployment.

-In spite of the above advantages, the architecture of microservices-based application has some challenges with modified/enhanced security requirements, such as:
+In spite of the above advantages, the architecture of microservices-based applications has some challenges with modified/enhanced security requirements, such as:

-- The more microservices, the more interconnections between these components and more communication links to be protected; - Components (microservices) can come and go out dynamically, so the environment needs secure service discovery requirements; - There is no concept of a network perimeter; - All microservices must be treated as non-trustworthy and; - The fine-grained nature of microservices requires fine-grained authorizations at each microservice.
-However, this may require security policies to be centrally defined and the configurations reflecting them to be defined in each microservice to enable uniform consistent enforcement across all microservices.
+- More microservices lead to more interconnections between these components as well as more communication links to be protected. - Components (microservices) can come and go dynamically, so the environment needs secure service discovery requirements. - There is no concept of a network perimeter. - All microservices must be treated as non-trustworthy. - The fine-grained nature of microservices requires fine-grained authorizations at each microservice.
+However, this may require security policies to be centrally defined and the configurations reflecting them to be defined in each microservice to enable uniform, consistent enforcement across all microservices.